midhunkalarikkal/FullDomain/Notes/DSA1.md

 Key-Value Pairs: Stores data in key-value pairs.
 Any Data Type for Keys: Keys can be of any data type (including objects and functions).
 No Prototype Chain: Does not inherit property from any prototype.
-Efficient for Large Data Sets: Designed to handle a large number of key-value pairs efficiently.
+Efficient for Large Data Sets
 Common Methods: set, get, has, delete, clear, forEach.